rajivrnyc/clinic-management-system/README.md

 The current features of my program include:

--Reading a text file into the model.
+- Reading a text file into the model.
--Registering a new patient into the model.
+- Registering a new patient into the model.
 If the patients do not have a room yet they are placed in the waiting room.
--Registering a new clinical staff member
+- Registering a new clinical staff member

 ### How to Run